Azure/aks-engine/docs/design/cert-rotation.md

 - Providing a tool for etcd backup.
 - Rotating certificates in an existing cluster with no downtime.
 - Rotating proxy certs.
+- Providing a tool for recovery of unhealthy clusters.

 ## Alternative implementations considered